pji/blackjack/README.rst

 The following features are on the nice-to-have list:

+* Allow the selection of the LogUI by CLI option.
 * Add optional card count to display.
 * Display recent actions in TableUI.
 * Build UI for saving and restoring game state.